 That's not fair to the other partners.
-Several hundred years ago, British laws changed to protect the other two partners.
+In the early 1800s, British laws changed to protect the other two partners.
 The charging order concepts were born.

 Instead of having the creditor come in as a partner, the laws have evolved to where the creditor just gets the benefit of the debtor partner's "economic interest" in the partnership.
-The creditor is forced to get a charging order which allows him to collect the debt owed by the debtor partner by standing in the shoes of the debtor partner and getting any "distributions" made from the partnership which would have gone to the debtor partner.
+The creditor is forced to get a charging order which allows him to collect the debt owed by the debtor partner by standing in the shoes of the debtor partgetting ner and any "distributions" made from the partnership which would have gone to the debtor partner.